 Gold was discovered on the local beaches near the mouth of the Rogue River in 1853.
 Prospectors poured into the area by the hundreds and small settlements (first called Ellensburg, then Gold Beach), grew on both the north and south sides of the river where it meets the Pacific Ocean.
 Yes, there is still gold on the beach in Gold Beach!

 With the coming of prospectors and settlers, came problems for the native people.
 By 1854, there were skirmishes amongst the natives and the newcomers.
 This erupted into the ‘Indian Wars’ of 1855-’56.
 The native people were forcibly removed from their land and brought to the Siletz Reservation north on the Oregon coast.
 There is a wealth of great information at the Curry Historical Museum in Gold Beach.
-Take a peak at www.curryhistory.com
+Take a peek at www.curryhistory.com

 The person who, arguably, influenced Gold Beach the most from past to present was Robert D. Hume.
-In 1876, Hume established a cannery followed quickly be a salmon hatchery in 1877.
+In 1876, Hume established a cannery followed quickly by a salmon hatchery in 1877.
 This hatchery is still in operation and helps supplement the native salmon fishery in the Rogue River.
 Hume established Wedderburn on the north side of the river, where he grew his empire on the back of the Chinook salmon that his men harvested from the Rogue.
-Wedderburn became a ‘Company Town’ with a cannery, general store, newspaper, living quarters for his workers and even a horseracing track!
+Wedderburn became a ‘Company Town’ with a cannery, general store, newspaper, living quarters for his workers, and even a horseracing track!
 Commercial fishing on the Rogue was ended by State legislation in 1935.

 Today, you can see the remains of the ‘Mary D. Hume’ at the Port of Gold Beach.
-This vessel was one of a small fleet which Hume used to transport canned and salted salmon up and down the West Coast.
+This vessel was one of a small fleet that Hume used to transport canned and salted salmon up and down the West Coast.
 The ship was named for his wife.